Western Pacific, The Last Transcontinental Link

 surveyor by trade, dreamed of a transcontinental rail route through

-the Sierras in California.
+the Sierra Nevada Mountains in California.
 With the help of San Francisco lawyer and

 railroad promoter Walter J. Bartnett, and behind-the-scenes

-assistance from financier George Gould, Keddie was able to realize
+assistance from financier George J. Gould, Keddie was able to realize

 that dream decades later.